Trump says India, China and Russia don’t take care of their air | Politics

 "For the first time in nearly 70 years, we have become a net energy exporter.
 And the United States is now the number one producer of oil and natural gas on the face of the Earth.
 To ensure we maintain this dominant position long into the future, my administration is announcing today that export authorisations for American liquefied natural gas can now be extended through the year 2050," Trump added.
 India is the fourth highest emitter of carbon dioxide in the world, accounting for 7 per cent of global emissions in 2017, according to the projection by the Global Carbon Project published in December, 2018.

-The top four emitters in 2017, which covered 58 per cent of global emissions, were China (27 per cent), the US (15 per cent), the European Union (10 per cent) and India (7 per cent), it said..
+The top four emitters in 2017, which covered 58 per cent of global emissions, were China (27 per cent), the US (15 per cent), the European Union (10 per cent) and India (7 per cent), it said.
+In January 2019, the Indian government launched the National Clean Air Programme (NCAP) to combat the rising level of air pollution.

+The NCAP, a five-year action plan, focuses on 102 polluted Indian cities and aims to reduce PM2.5 levels by 20-30 per cent over the next five years.
+It also aims to build a pan-India air quality monitoring network and improve citizen awareness..

 ALSO READ